Lobster-King/ProjectCleaner/README.md

 Have you ever wanted to delete those files automatic ?

-By using ProjectCleaner ,you can do this easily .
+By using ProjectCleaner,you can do this easily .

 ### Installation

-Installation: You can clone or just download the project, then open project with Xcode, build and run project, and finally restart Xcode to active plugin.
+You can clone or just download the project, then open project with Xcode, build and run project, and finally restart Xcode to active plugin.

 ### Alcatraz